 What Is Cold Chamber Die Casting?

-The Cold-Chamber Die Casting is perfect for metals like aluminum alloys, zinc alloys, brass, and copper, which require super high temperatures to melt.
+The Cold-Chamber Die Casting is perfect for metals like aluminium alloys, zinc alloys, brass, and copper, which require super-high temperatures to melt.
 Unlike hot chamber die casting, cold chamber keeps the molten metal separate from the machine.
 Think of it like having a pot of melted metal next to an injection machine.
 In a cold chamber, we scoop the metal from the pot and pour it into a special chamber in the machine.
 Then, a powerful plunger shoves the molten metal into the mold under high pressure, ensuring it fills every tiny crevice.
 This separation is why it’s called “cold chamber.”

 Partner DSW